treellama/shapefusion/trunk/README.txt

 Building
 --------
-You'll need wxWidgets (at least version 2.6.1) to compile ShapeFusion.
-Version 2.8 is strongly recommended and will become the required one in next releases.
+You'll need wxWidgets (at least version 2.8.x) to compile ShapeFusion.

 On Linux systems you can test the presence of wxWidgets by running the command 'wx-config --version'.
 If that command is available and gives you the right